Navel-IT/navel-collector-manager/README.md

 multi_accept | int
 workers | int

-*webservices.json* contains the definitions of navel-scheduler's web services and cannot be changed at runtime.
+*webservices.json* contains the definitions of navel-scheduler's web services and can't be changed at runtime.
 It must look like this:

 ```json
 [